DiNitride/UselessScripts/README.md

 [NATO Converter](NatoConvert) - Converts a string into it's letters translated to their NATO Phonetic alphabet equivalent.

 [Shadowplay Tweaks](ShadowplayTweaks) - Tools and Tweaks to help manage my collection of Shadowplay clips

+[Starbound Server Scripts](StarboundServer) - Tools and scripts for managing the Starbound Server